-Please see below the process that Strata Management Group recommends buildings take when a breach is reported or identified-
+Please see below the process that Strata Management Group recommends when a breach is reported or identified-

-1. Body Corporate receives Form 1 from Owner/Occupier (the “complainant”) about another Owner or Occupier breaching the by laws;
+- Body Corporate receives a Form 1 (Notice to body corporate of a contravention of a body corporate by-law) from Owner/Occupier (the “complainant”) with regards to another Owner or Occupier breaching the by-laws;

-2. Body Corporate committee reviews the Form 1 against the by laws and confirms that the issues raised are in fact a breach of the Body Corporate by laws;
+- Body Corporate committee reviews the Form 1 against the by-laws to confirm if the issues raised are in fact a breach of the Body Corporate by laws;

-3. Body Corporate makes informal contact to raise concerns with the Owner/Occupier noted in the completed Form 1– breach letter issued;
+- Body Corporate makes informal contact with the Owner/Occupier noted in the completed Form 1 to raise concerns, a breach letter is generally issued;

-4. The Body Corporate Manager will ensure that the Owner/Occupier who made original complaint is notified of receipt of the completed Form 1 and by law breach process has begun and a letter has been issued;
+- The Body Corporate Manager will ensure that the original “complainant” is advised of the receipt of the completed Form 1 and where applicable notify them that the by-law breach process has begun and a letter has been issued;

-Future Contravention Notice: The body corporate may serve a future contravention notice on an owner or occupier if it reasonably believes that the person has contravened a by-law and the circumstances of the contravention make it likely that the contravention will be repeated.
-This notice would be appropriate where it is known that an owner has a party on the first Friday of every month which always goes on late and contravenes the noise by-law.
+Form 11 – Notice Regarding Likely Future Contravention of a Body Corporate By-Law: The body corporate may serve a future contravention notice to an owner or occupier if it is reasonably believed that the person has contravened a by-law and the circumstances of the contravention make it likely that the contravention will be repeated.
+For example, this notice would be appropriate where it is known that an owner has a party on the first Friday of every month until late at night late and contravenes the noise by-law.

-Continuing Contravention Notice: The body corporate may give a continuing contravention notice to an owner or occupier where it reasonably believes that the person is contravening a by-law, and where, given the circumstances, it is likely that the contravention will continue.
+Form 10 – Notice of Continuing Contravention of a Body Corporate By-Law: The body corporate may give a continuing contravention notice to an owner or occupier where it reasonably believes that the person is contravening a by-law, and where, given the circumstances, it is likely that the contravention will continue.
 An example of this type of contravention is where an owner or occupier is displaying a sign on the lot in contravention of the by-laws.

-6. A Copy of the Contravention Notice is sent to the Occupier of the lot, if tenanted a copy is also to be sent to the Owner;
+- A copy of the Contravention Notice is sent to the Occupier of the lot and if tenanted a copy is also to be sent to the Owner; and

-Please note that a person who fails to comply with a contravention notice commits an offence and penalties, up to a maximum of 20 penalty units, may be applied by the court.
+Please note that a person who fails to comply with a contravention notice therefore commits an offence and penalties and up to a maximum of 20 penalty units may be applied by the court.